BotsheloRamela/LiftShare/README.md

 Replace the placeholder values with your actual API keys and Firebase configuration.

 ## Running the App
-1. Clone the repository: `git clone https://github.com/BotsheloRamela/liftshare.git`
+1. Clone the repository: `git clone https://github.com/BotsheloRamela/LiftShare.git`
-2. Navigate to the project directory: `cd liftshare-app`
+2. Navigate to the project directory: `cd LiftShare`
 3. Install dependencies: `flutter pub get`
 4. Run the app: `flutter run`